The prevalence and severity of sexual harassment incidents in the workplace are at an alarming...

 - Lack of resources by employees in filing claims against their employers.

 If you are not aware of what rights you have, read and familiarize yourself with them as they are vital aspects of your life as an employee.
 You need to know your rights to protect yourself at work and from a hostile work environment.
-Aside from this, seeking legal advice from expert employment lawyers will give you the best chance in understanding the due process of law and the legal processes involved that are also available to you.
+Aside from this, seeking legal advice from a civil rights attorney will give you the best chance in understanding the due process of law and the legal processes involved that are also available to you.

 What Should You Prove in Case of Civil Rights Violation Claims?